 Generally, guest posting should be part of every blogger’s content marketing strategy.

-I’m all for writing guest posts too, and whilst I don’t do as much of it as I used to, I still love writing a great article from time to time and posting it on one of my favorite guest blogging sites.
+I’m all for writing guest posts too.
+And, while I don’t do as much of it as I used to, I still love writing a great piece of content from time to time to share on one of my favorite guest blogging sites.

-For many bloggers, guest writing the smart way has helped them to promote their brand very well.
+For many bloggers, guest writing has been a huge part of their brand promotion strategy.

-Through guest writing, bloggers can demonstrate their knowledge and expertise to a whole new audience, and of course, drive new traffic and help them grow their blog’s readership.
+Through guest posting, bloggers can demonstrate their knowledge and expertise to a whole new audience, and of course, drive new traffic and help them grow their own readership.

-However, there are some people doing guest blogging completely unethically, and by not playing by the rules.
+However, there are some people STILL doing guest blogging completely the wrong way.

-In addition, most sensible blog owners are very cautious about what kind of external links they allow in guest content.
+In addition, most blog owners are savvy and cautious about what kind of content and what types of external links they allow in guest content.

 The dark side of accepting guest content on your blog

-So if you’re not yet accepting guest posts on your blog and want to, I urge you to read the rest of this article.
+So, if you’re not yet accepting guest posts on your blog but would like to start, I urge you to read the rest of this article.

-Not that I want to put you off, or, dishearten you from making your blog guest post friendly, but I think you should be aware of some of the disadvantages of using guest content on your blog, at least before you commit to it.
+I don’t want to put you off from making your blog guest post friendly, I only want to give you some guidance, and make you fully aware of some of the disadvantages of using this strategy to add more content to your blog.

-But, if you’re not careful, or don’t set proper submission guidelines, accepting guest posts can and will ruin your blog’s reputation quickly.
+However, if you’re not careful, or don’t set proper submission guidelines, for example, accepting guest posts can and probably will ruin your blog’s credibility quickly.

-Your own blog’s credibility is at stake each time you publish what YOU THINK might be, a quality guest post.
+Your blog’s credibility is always going to be at stake each time you publish what YOU THINK might be, a quality guest post.

-One of the biggest problems with accepting guest post submissions is that a lot of what you’ll receive, won’t necessarily be what you expect to receive.
+One of the main problems with accepting guest post submissions is that a lot of what you will receive, won’t necessarily be what you expect, in terms of quality.

-I ran a guest post friendly blog over at my old site, Magnet4Marketing, for almost 3 years, and amongst the hundreds of submissions I received each month, only 1 or 2 actually made my editorial calendar.
+I ran a guest post friendly blog over at my old site, Magnet4Marketing, for almost 3 years, and amongst the hundreds of submissions I received each month, only a dozen or so would get my approval.